 Lower East Side/East Village: The Smith is one of my top 5 places to eat in NYC.
 And the LES location is my favorite.
 Go for breakfast or brunch – the food is delicious.
 And there’s a photo-booth in the basement!
 There’s a Doughnut Plant in this neighborhood too, but note that this location is cash only.
 Freemans is another fun spot!

 Midtown: Melt Shop – We took our little grilled cheese aficionado here, and it was a hit!
 They have locations all over the city, but the Midtown one was recently renovated.
-The loaded tots are amazing!
-And save room for the Nutella shake.
+Save room for the Nutella shake.
 Even though it’s total comfort food, they obviously use high quality ingredients.
 I usually can’t drink a shake without wanting to die afterwards, but just felt like I wanted another one after our trip to Melt Shop!
 Ipanema is a Brazilian place with delicious food.
 And if you can’t get in there, there’s a place right down the street, Emporium Brasil, that also has amazing Brazilian food!
-Bill’s Bar & Burger is a great place for bar food and is conveniently located right next to Rockefeller Plaza.
-It’s one of those places where anyone can find something they like, and the atmosphere is fun.
+Want o enjoy Times Square from the comfort of a glass-enclosed restaurant?
+R Lounge is the perfect spot!
+It’s located inside the Renaissance New York Times Square Hotel, and you can make reservations here.
+Go right before sunset, so you can see Times Square during the day and evening!
+Angelo’s Pizza on West 57th serves great pizza in a convenient location.
+It has that classic old New York pizza parlor feel.
 Stella 34 – an upscale pizza spot on the 6th floor of Macy’s.
 Shake Shack – they’re everywhere.
 Literally!
 Grand Central and Herald Square are popular locations in this area.
+The Terrace Club is a relaxing, quiet spot for breakfast or lunch.
+It’s located inside Club Quarters Hotel right across from Radio City Music Hall, and in the warmer months you can sit outside and enjoy the view.
 The Smith (another location) is also in this neighborhood.

 Little Italy/Nolita: A few years ago we found the best cannoli in the city!
 Okay, maybe just the best cannoli we’ve had in the city!
 Here’s the thing, I don’t even like cannoli (weird, I know.
 But I don’t like the cheese desserts-not even cheesecake), but Farrara Bakery & Cafe totally converted me.
 This place is a hole-in-a-wall in Little Italy.
 There’s nowhere to sit, but that doesn’t stop us from ordering dessert, including birthday cake for Kingston on our last trip, and taking it all back to our hotel to devour.
 The Grey Dog and Tacombi are fun spots on Mulberry Street!
 Lombardi’s pizza is tasty, but we still prefer Grimaldi’s in Brooklyn.
 Parm is a tiny little Italian place (right next to The Grey Dog) that has the BEST baked ziti and a yummy chicken parm sandwich.
 Get the pizza knots for an appetizer!